playframework/playframework/documentation/manual/working/javaGuide/main/application/JavaHttpFilters.md

 @[routing-info-access](code/javaguide/application/httpfilters/RoutedLoggingFilter.java)

+For routes generated from a `routes` file, the bound action parameters are available in declaration order through `Router.Attrs.ROUTE_PARAMS`.
+The values retain the types declared by the route.
+This attribute is added only after parameter binding succeeds.
+Use `play.libs.Scala.asJava` to view the value as a Java map.

 > **Note:** Routing attributes are a feature of the Play router.
 If you use a custom router these parameters may not be available.

 ## More powerful filters